sindresorhus/linkify-urls/readme.md

 Type: `string`

-String with URLs to linkify.
+A string with URLs to linkify.

 #### options